Jordan travel photography doesn’t just capture landscapes—it captures emotion, energy, and centuries of history.

 📍 Ajloun Castle Bedouin Starbucks

 Coffee breaks turned into conversations.
 Traveling in Jordan taught me: strangers become friends fast here.
 I bought coffee here for 1JOD and they wanted to treat me like royalty.
-They sat and asked me questions are
+We had some of the best conversations.

 15. Rugged Ridge in Dana Biosphere